depeche-io/oh-my-kubernetes/posts/day4.md

 A failing admission webhook with `failurePolicy: Fail` = a bricked cluster.

 It doesn’t even need to crash — just timeout is enough to make your whole control plane unresponsive to changes.
-It of course much depends on the (admission webhooks configuration)[https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts], but for example `Kyverno` in some configurations inspect ALL resource changes.
+It of course much depends on the [admission webhooks configuration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#timeouts), but for example `Kyverno` in some configurations inspect ALL resource changes.

 ## Root cause